-Many people who consume the Mediterranean diet tend to experience many health benefits.
-The proposed benefits of the Mediterranean diet include:
+In many cases, people who consume the Mediterranean diet experience a number of incredible health benefits.
+This can include:

 - Reduced risk of Heart Disease